AdelinaBatereanu/GehtSo/README.md

 4. **Set up environment variables:**

+*Note:* add `cache/` to .gitignore if you don't want your cache pushed to the git.
+In this project that line is commented out for demo purposes.

 - Create a file named `.env` in the project root directory.
 - Add your API keys and credentials for all providers to this file